-Name Туре Description • TableScan-The query will scan all records for the query object, and won't use an index. notes feedback note[] An array of one or more feedback notes.
+Name Туре Description • Sharing-The query will use an index based on the user's sharing rules.
+If there are sharing rules that limit which records are visible to the current user, those rules can be used to optimize the query. • TableScan-The query will scan all records for the query object, and won't use an index. notes feedback note[] An array of one or more feedback notes.
 Each note contains: • description- A detailed description of an aspect of the optimization.
 This could include information on optimizations that could not be used, with details on why they weren't used. • fields- An array of one or more fields used for the optimization. tableEnumOrId- The table name for the fields used for the optimization.
 This response field is available in API version 33.0 and later. relativeCost number The cost of this query compared to the SOQL selective query threshold.
 A value greater than 1.0 means the query won't be selective.
 See "More Efficient SOQL Queries" in the Apex Code Developer's Guide for more information on selective queries. sobjectCardinality number The approximate count of all records in your organization for the query object. sobjectType string The name of the query object, such as Merchandisec.

-For an example of making a query and retrieving additional query results using the query identifier, see Execute a SOQL Query on page 62.
+For an example of making a query and retrieving additional query results using the query identifier, see Execute a SOQL Query on page 58.

-For an example using the explain parameter to get feedback on a query and a report, see Get Feedback on Query Performance on page 65.
+For an example using the explain parameter to get feedback on a query and a report, see Get Feedback on Query Performance on page 61.

-For more information on SOQL see the Force.com SOQL and SOSL Reference.
-For more information on query batch sizes, see Changing the Batch Size in Queries in the SOAP API Developer's Guide.
+For more information on SOQL see the SOQL and SOSL Reference.
+For more information on query batch sizes, see Changing the Batch Size in Queries in the SOAP API Developer Guide.